pacifics/PassDao/README.md

 - Vote (for shareholders)

-- Execute decision and order for a contractor
+- Execute decision and order for a contractor (according to the votes)

 - Buy shares and promote proposals:  allows to buy shares in order to pay a contractor according to an approved proposal.